• Skip to primary navigation

 Yet Vinnie Ricardo was long, long gone.

-The television was his only companion.
-No doubt, that television had a lot to say to Vincenzo over the year, but it didn’t seem to care if he lived or died.
+For most of his life, the television was his only companion.
+No doubt the television had much to say to Vincenzo over the years, but it didn’t seem to care if he lived or died.

 Two are better than one because they have a good return for their labour.
 For if one falls down, his companion can lift him up; but pity the one who falls without another to help him up.
 (Ecclesiastes 4:9-10)